 Overactive bladder (OAB) is a physical syndrome with symptoms that include:

-The symptoms of OAB may vary somewhat from person to person.
-Your doctor will usually know simply from your symptoms whether or not you are suffering from OAB.
+The symptoms of OAB may vary somewhat from one person to another.
+Your doctor will usually know from your symptoms whether or not you have OAB.

 OAB symptoms may interfere with your daily activities and disrupt sleep.
 The potential for frequent, hurried trips to the bathroom and the possibility of incontinence can be stressful.
 Many people find that OAB makes them less social and more likely to stay home to avoid being caught without a bathroom.

 OAB causes strong, sudden urges to urinate.
 This isn’t the same as when you wait too long to use the bathroom and the urge gets gradually stronger as time passes.
 This symptom can arise quickly and without warning, even when you’ve recently urinated.
 In some cases, people with OAB may not be able to make it to a bathroom in time, and urine involuntarily leaks from their bladder.
 This is called urinary incontinence.

 Urge incontinence is the loss of bladder control that causes involuntary leakage of urine.
 It starts with a sudden, insuppressible bladder-muscle contraction when the bladder is filling with urine.
 People with OAB usually have little or no time to recognize the need to urinate.
 The leakage can be as little as several drops of urine or several ounces.
 This is perhaps the most disruptive symptom of OAB because it can create a stressful situation.
 Because you don’t know when leakage is about to occur, you may find yourself in need of fresh clothing at inopportune moments.